Frequently asked questions (FAQs)

 • Teachers can export class and student results from the Reports section.
 Results are exported in CSV format.

-Do the pre and post results appear on the same csv file or separate csv files?
+Do the pre- and post-test results appear on the same csv file or separate csv files?

 • They will appear in the same file.